baetyl/baetyl/docs/FAQ.md

 **Suggested Solution**:
 The Device management of Baidu IoT Hub does not support ssl authentication.
 As a temporary solution, you can configure [Remote Feature](guides/Message-synchronize-with-iothub-through-remote-service.md) to connect the Device management with username and password authentication manually.

-**Q16：If I don't want to lose messages and want to ensure all messages are synchronized to cloud, how can I do?**
+**Q16: If I don't want to lose messages and want to ensure all messages are synchronized to cloud, how can I do?**

 **Suggested Solution**: